A Generic Overview of Real Video Editor

 Forgetting to Save Progress

-An easily preventable mistake in Real Video Editor workflows is unexpected shutdowns due to:
+An easily preventable mistake in Real Video Editor workflows is damaged project files due to:

 - Lack of Backups: Always keep multiple copies or external backups.